marcel-k/UiRouterStickyStates/README.md

 The typescript typings are part of the commit so npm install for using tsd manager to get the typescript definition files is optional.

 serve and
-open the index-tabs-simple.html for a simple example open the index-tabs-complex.html for a more complex example
+open the index-tabs-simple.html for a simple example or open the index-tabs-complex.html for a more complex example

+[TODO]
+use gulp to serve